 With single-premium life insurance policies, the funds invested in the policy build up rapidly because the insurance policy is completely funded by the policyholder.
 The size of the death benefit will depend on the money invested and the age group and overall health of the insured person.
 From the insurance company’s viewpoint, a young person is considered to have a longer remaining life span, allowing the cash paid in more time to increase before the death benefit is anticipated to be paid out.
-And, normally, the greater the amount of cash you originally contribute to your insurance policy, the higher your death benefit will be.
+And normally, the greater the amount of cash you originally contribute to your insurance policy, the higher your death benefit will be.
 For instance, a 60-year-old woman might use a $25,000 single premium to provide a $50,000 tax-free death benefit to her named beneficiaries, whereas a 50-year-old male’s $100,000 single premium might provide a $400,000 death benefit.

 As the death benefits of life insurance policies present you with an effective means to provide for your surviving dependents, you also want to consider unforeseen expenses that might crop up as you age.
 You most likely understand the necessity of long-term care insurance, as long-term care can commonly turn out to be a costly predicament.
-But imagine you have delayed purchasing this essential coverage because you cannot bring yourself to pay the yearly premiums?
+But imagine you have delayed purchasing this essential coverage because you cannot bring yourself to pay the yearly premiums.
 SPLs can provide a legitimate solution.

 Many SPL policies will provide tax-free accessibility to the death benefit to cover long-term care costs.
 This function can help in protecting your other assets from the possible frustrating cost of long-term care.
-The death benefit leftover in the policy once you die will pass tax-free to your named beneficiaries.
+The death benefit leftover in the policy, once you die, will pass tax-free to your named beneficiaries.
 And if you do not utilize any of it, the funds will go to your surviving loved ones just as you had initially planned.
-Consequently, your SPL plan enables you to cover your long-term care requirements, but still leaves the greatest possible amount of your death benefit unimpaired for your surviving dependents.
+Consequently, your SPL plan enables you to cover your long-term care requirements but still leaves the greatest possible amount of your death benefit unimpaired for your surviving dependents.

-A wide variety of SPL policies also consists of a feature that will let you remove part of the death benefit if you are clinically diagnosed with a critical illness and have a life expectation of 12 months or less.
+A wide variety of SPL policies also consists of a feature that will let you remove part of the death benefit if you are clinically diagnosed with a critical illness and have a life expectancy of 12 months or less.
 This versatility allows you to put away a significant single-premium payment into an SPL insurance policy, which is crucial to contemplate if you have limited economic assets outside of your SPL.